 GeneCards Summary for RENBP Gene

 RENBP (Renin Binding Protein) is a Protein Coding gene.
-Diseases associated with RENBP include hypertension, essential.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism and Transport to the Golgi and subsequent modification.
+Diseases associated with RENBP include Hypertension, Essential.
+Among its related pathways are Transport to the Golgi and subsequent modification and Synthesis of substrates in N-glycan biosythesis.
 GO annotations related to this gene include protein homodimerization activity and enzyme inhibitor activity.